 - A complete, signed, and dated or electronically submitted application

-- A 2-3 page personal statement (as an electronic attachment with the application or as an e-mail attachment to email@example.com).
+- A 2-3 page personal statement and one page resume (as an electronic attachment with the application or as an e-mail attachment to email@example.com).

 - A reportable Law School Admission Test (LSAT) score.
 Applicants for the spring 2014 entering class must take the LSAT no later than the December 2013 test administration.
 Applicants for the fall 2014 entering class must take the LSAT no later than the June 2014 test administration, and are encouraged to register for an earlier administration.

 - Official transcripts from all colleges and universities attended.
 Applicants must request that the transcripts be sent directly to the Law School Admission Council (LSAC).
 All applicants must register with the LSAC Credential Assembly Service (CAS) and have a CAS Report sent to AJMLS.

 - Two letters of recommendation that address the applicant’s character, academic ability, and potential for successful completion of a rigorous law school program.
 Letters may be sent to LSAC to be included with the CAS report, or mailed directly to AJMLS.

 The Office of Admissions prefers and recommends the use of the Law School Admissions Council (LSAC) for application and document processing.
 Students who are unable to utilize the LSAC service may submit their downloaded application and documents electronically or via mail.
 Regardless of submission method, all applicants are considered equally based upon their application materials.

 If you are disabled or have difficulty accessing the LSAC website or our website, please call the Office of Admissions for assistance at (404) 872-3593.
 Please note that the LSAC website is not currently accessible for visually impaired applicants using screen readers.
 However, you may call the LSAC technical support services at (215) 968-1393 for assistance in completing the application through the LSAC website.